-During puberty and adolescence our children are going through big physical, emotional, and hormonal changes.
-This can be an overwhelming and challenging time for them.
-We would like to bring awareness to what is happening during this time and create a sense of excitement and celebration.
+During puberty and adolescence, our children are going through significant physical, emotional, and hormonal changes.
+This can be an overwhelming and challenging time for them (and for their parents).
+We want to bring awareness to what is happening during this time, give the participants some great tools to deal with the transformational changes present, and create a sense of excitement and celebration about this life stage.

-What we experience during this time can have a big impact on us and on how we transition into the next stage of life, adolescence, young adult, and adulthood.
+What young people experience during this transformational time (adolescence) can greatly impact them and how they transition into the next stage of life: young adult and adulthood.

 The program: Supporting students to make healthy choices throughout adolescence and later on in life.
-Celebrating our amazing self (our amazing bodies and who we are)!
+Celebrating our unique selves (our amazing bodies and who we are)!

-We share stories, use games and activities to make the program fun and dynamic.
+We share stories and use games and activities to make the program fun and dynamic.

-We delivered this workshop previously at Main Arm Upper Public School and we are excited to be offering it again this year.
+We delivered this workshop previously at Main Arm Upper Public School and are excited to offer it again this year.
 The day program involves activities with boys and girls together, and then opportunities for the boys and girls to break off separately to do different exercises before coming back together at the end of the day.

 This is a fun and experiential program!